 - Hold knowledge of Selenium WebDriver’s mechanism to manage AJAX calls.

 If you possess five to ten years of experience, you should:

 - Hold strong expertise in managing projects using WebDriver.

-- Know how to use various behaviour-driven testing tools, such as Cucumber, JDave, JBehave, Concordion, and many others.
+- Know how to use various behavior-driven testing tools, such as Cucumber, JDave, JBehave, Concordion, and many others.